-Large companies—such as Facebook, Google, Samsung Smart TV Security Bounty Program, and Mozilla—that offer bug bounties and others have large technical and financial resources necessary to run their own programs.
+Large companies—such as Facebook, Google, Samsung Smart TV Security Bounty Program, and Mozilla—that offer bug bounties and others have the large technical and financial resources necessary to run their own programs.
 With their intricate web or development environments, these large companies’ bug bounty programs provide an additional way to find software and configuration errors that slip past developers, testers, and security teams.
-And organizations of this size often have the ability to manage the big bounty program, from setting the fees to the analysis of the bugs uncovered, to communications with security researchers.
+And organizations of this size often have the ability to manage the bug bounty program, from setting the fees to the analysis of the bugs uncovered, to communications with security researchers.

-For midsized and smaller organizations, however, it makes sense to turn to a bug bounty service providers.
+For midsized and smaller organizations, however, it makes sense to turn to bug bounty service providers.
 The bug bounty vendor can run the recruiting, vetting, and managing of security researchers for smaller enterprises, as well as the analysis of bug findings and payment management.
 For smaller firms who don’t have the expertise and full staff on hand required to run their own bug bounty programs, it’s an affordable and more manageable way to find bugs that could slip past their automated scans.

 Some companies like to run continuous bug bounty programs so that whenever a researcher finds a bug they will be paid if it is a flaw that deserves payment.
-Other programs run for limited periods of time and within these deadline researchers are given an extent in which to explore for flaws.
+Other programs run for limited periods of time and within these deadline researchers are given an extent to which to explore for flaws.

 The advantages are as follows:

 Microsoft and Facebook partnered in 2013 for providing financial support to The Internet Bug Bounty – a program designed to offer rewards for reporting hacks and bugs for a wide range of software.
-The softwares covered by the program include Adobe Flash, Nginx, Ruby PHP, Ruby on Rails, OpenSSL, Python, Perl Apache HTTP Server, Django, and Phabricator.
+The software covered by the program includes Adobe Flash, Nginx, Ruby PHP, Ruby on Rails, OpenSSL, Python, Perl Apache HTTP Server, Django, and Phabricator.
 This program assisted in harnessing the collective intelligence of the security researchers to help protect valuable customer data.

-In 2016, US Department of Defence announced its bug bounty program known as the ‘Hack the Pentagon’ program.
-The program targeted public-facing websites and had paired up with HackerOne – a Silicon Valley-based firm who advised, operated and executed the program.
+In 2016, the US Department of Defence announced its bug bounty program known as the ‘Hack the Pentagon’ program.
+The program targeted public-facing websites and had paired up with HackerOne – a Silicon Valley-based firm that advised, operated and executed the program.
 The program ran for a duration of 25 days and saw 1410 hackers submitting 138 legitimate reports.
 HackerOne promptly paid $75,000 as rewards to the researchers.

-While the use of ethical hackers to find bugs can be very effective and organizations have been benefited with such bug bounty programs, such programs can also be controversial.
+While the use of ethical hackers to find bugs can be very effective and organizations have been benefited from such bug bounty programs, such programs can also be controversial.
 Hackers can pose a threat of exposing the vulnerability to the world if the developer organization fails to respond promptly.
 Also, such a program cannot completely eliminate the need for research and inspection processes.

 To limit this potential risk, some organizations are offering closed bug bounty programs that require an invitation.
 For example, Apple has limited bug bounty participation to few researchers.
 Another option is to make use of third-party platforms.